mmistakes/mm-github-pages-starter/_pages/index.md

 author_profile: true
 ---

 # Hello there!

-My name is Anamika Shreevastava.

-I'm a NASA Earth Science Fellow working at [Purdue University](https://www.purdue.edu/).
+I am a PhD student at [Purdue University](https://www.purdue.edu/).
+This is my website under construction.
+Should be up and running by October 1st.